JustSomeGuy1234/Fable2Modding/README.md

 REQUIRES: LuaC.exe (Try and find it online, or compile the Lua source code).

 REQUIRES: Python 3.6 or something, I can't remember what I wrote the script in as I've been sitting on it for a couple of years.

+# DecompileAllLua.py
+Decompiles all Lua files within a folder that has been extracted from one of Fable II's three script bnk files.
+ONLY WORKS IF THE FILE STRUCTURE IS UNTOUCHED FROM EXTRACTION WITH MY QUICKBMS SCRIPT
+If the file structure is not as it was when extracted by my QuickBMS script, it will not work as I do some messy stuff to sort the files.

+REQUIRES: unluac.jar (https://sourceforge.net/projects/unluac/) to be in the same folder, and also Java to be accessable from the command line.

 # Fable2 bnk.bms
 A bad QuickBMS script I wrote that extracts files from most bnk archives, except the big ones.